 We accept most Insurance Plans.
-We are an out-of-network physical therapy clinic.
+We accept Medicare and most commercial insurances.
 In many cases you are likely to have the same co-pay or deductible that you would have at an in-network provider.
 The difference is that you will get one-on-one treatment every time.
 We also offer self-pay options for patients without insurance.
 Please call us for more detail regarding insurance and fees.
 Our staff will verify and explain your benefits before treatment.

 Video - Understanding Insurance Coverage